Skip to main content

 Hydrogen Pathway Study

 Hydrogen may play a critical role in decarbonizing transportation.
-ODOT’s Hydrogen Pathway Study — a follow-up to the TEINA study — looked at how to prepare Oregon for hydrogen fuel cell electric vehicles over the next 15 years, and outlined a set of phased recommendations through 2035.
+Our 2022 Hydrogen Pathway Study looked at how to prepare Oregon for hydrogen fuel cell electric vehicles over the next 15 years and outlined a set of recommendations through 2035.

 Electric Micromobility in Oregon Study

-Given these factors, we wanted to understand how to grow e-micromobility use in our state.
-So in 2022 we studied e-micromobility’s benefits, barriers preventing a faster adoption rate, and ways to surmount those barriers.
+Given these factors, we wanted to better understand how to grow e-micromobility use in our state.
+In 2022 we studied e-micromobility’s benefits, barriers preventing a faster adoption rate, and ways to surmount those barriers.

 Every Mile Counts

 ODOT, together with Oregon Departments of Energy, Environmental Quality, and Land Conservation and Development, created the Every Mile Counts initiative in 2019.
-The goal is to align long-term commitments and actions across the agencies to accelerate the reduction of greenhouse gas emissions from transportation.
-Equity is a priority and each agency woks to ensure their actions do not result in negative impacts to, or place additional burdens on, traditionally disadvantaged communities.
+The goal is to align long-term, equitable actions across the agencies to accelerate the reduction of greenhouse gas emissions from transportation.

 ZEVIWG was founded in 2017 by ODOT, the Oregon Departments of Energy, Environmental Quality, Administrative Services, and the Public Utility Commission to collaborate on accelerating zero emission vehicle use in Oregon.
-The workgroup focuses on increasing Oregonian’s access to ZEVs and charging infrastructure, and raising public awareness of ZEV goals, benefits, and use cases.
+The workgroup focuses on increasing Oregonian’s access to EVs and charging infrastructure, and raising public awareness of EV goals, benefits, and use cases.

 Contact